Santiago, Isabela: Barangays

-Santiago City is politically subdivided into 37 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Santiago is politically subdivided into 37 barangays.
+Each barangay consists of puroks while some have sitios.

 Climate

-The city has a climate with no pronounced wet or dry season.
+Santiago has a climate with no pronounced wet or dry season.
 Usually, the city has a considerably dry climate with minimum rainfall.
 The average yearly temperature is measured at 24.9 C. Annual and daily temperature variation is minimal.
 Temperature ranges are usually from 18 to 35 C.

 Demographics

 Religion

 The dominant religion in the city is Roman Catholic (Saint James the Apostle Parish in Barangay Centro West and Saint Francis of Assisi Parish in Barangay Rizal).
 However, other Christian sectors are also present in Santiago such as Iglesia ni Cristo, United Methodist Church, Pentecostal Missionary Church of Christ (4th Watch), Jesus is Lord Church, Christ the Rock Church and the Church of Jesus Christ of Latter-day Saints.
-Being a district full of different cultures, such as Indians, Muslim, and Chinese, several religious groups have also opened their places of worship to the public, such as Chinese Temple and Muslim Mosque.
-The "Gurudwara Jagat Sudhar Indian Sikh Temple" is at Doña Aurora St in Santiago where free Indian vegetarian cuisine is served to all visitors on sundays.
+Being a district full of different cultures, such as Indians, Muslims, and Chinese, several religious groups have also opened their places of worship to the public, such as the Chinese Temple, the Muslim Mosque and the Gurudwara Jagat Sudhar Indian Sikh Temple.

 Economy

-Home of several business enterprises, banking institutions, educational entities, as well as manufacturing companies, Santiago City is considered the Commercial and Trading Center of Cagayan Valley and tagged as the Investment Hub of the North.
+Home of several business enterprises, banking institutions, educational entities, as well as manufacturing companies, Santiago is considered the Commercial and Trading Center of Cagayan Valley and tagged as the Investment Hub of the North.

-Robinsons Land Corporation has launched Robinsons Place Santiago as its pioneer mall in Cagayan Valley.
+Robinsons Land Corporation launched Robinsons Place Santiago as its pioneer mall in Cagayan Valley.
 Vista Land and Lifescapes, Inc. built its first horizontal subdivision in the Valley with Camella Isabela Communities, Inc. In 2013, it launched another project named Camella Santiago.
 In 2018, Camella Santiago expanded and named as Camella Santiago Trails.
 It is building its banner mall in the Cagayan Valley Region, the Vista Mall Santiago.
 Another multi-national real estate developer will soon be built its prime subdivision, Primeworld Suburb, owned by Primeworld land holdings Company.

-The head-office of Grupo Marilens, the largest homegrown corporation in the region, is in Santiago City.
-Aljay, an agri-chemical company, has a presence in the city and has a manufacturing plant for agrichemical, fertilizer and feeds supply for poultry and piggery and the only manufacturing plant for fertilizer and agrichemical in the region.
+The head-office of Grupo Marilens, the largest homegrown corporation in the region, is in Santiago.
+Aljay, an agri-chemical company, has a presence in the city and has a manufacturing plant for agrichemical, fertilizer and feeds supply for poultry and piggery and the only manufacturing plant for fertilizers and agrichemicals in the region.